 Personal loans are loans with fixed amounts, interest rates, and monthly payback amounts over defined periods of time.
 Typical personal loans are $5,000 to $35,000 with terms of 3 or 5 years.
 They are not backed by collateral (like a car or home, for example) as are found in secured loans.
 Due to their unsecured nature, personal loans are usually packaged at high interest rates to reflect the higher risk the lender takes on, which can be as high as 25%.

-Quick Tip 3: It is generally not recommended to use unsecured personal loans.
-There are several alternatives borrowers should consider first.
-Ask to borrow from loving friends or family who are willing to lend at zero or low interest rates.
+Quick Tip 3: There are several alternatives borrowers can consider before taking out unsecured personal loans.
+It may be wise to first ask to borrow from loving friends or family who are willing to lend, preferably at zero or low interest rates.
 If this isn't possible, apply and see if any zero or low introductory rate credit cards accept an application.
-These types of credit cards are great at carrying debt month to month without incurring interest for a borrower who intends to pay them off at a future date.
-Just be wary of rollover fees and mark the date on the calendar concerning when the credit card issuer evokes the interest-free period.
-If this doesn't work, try to secure loans to an existing collateral such as a car or expensive jewelry.
-Lenders see secured loans as less risky investments and will offer more favorable rates with higher amounts than unsecured loans.
-Try not to default however, as lenders can lawfully take ownership of any collateral signed towards a loan.
+These types of credit cards tend to be great at carrying debt month-to-month without incurring interest for a borrower who intends to pay them off at a future date.
+Just be wary of rollover fees and mark the date on the calendar concerning when the credit card issuer evokes its interest-free period.
+If this doesn't work, another option is to secure loans to existing collateral such as a house, a car, or expensive jewelry.
+Most lenders see secured loans as less risky investments and tend to offer more favorable rates with higher amounts than unsecured loans.
+If pursuing this option however, please note that lenders can lawfully take ownership of any collateral signed.

 Quick Tip 4: For any borrower with bad credit, it is possible to ask for someone to help cosign.
 A cosigner can be anyone from a spouse, parent, guardian, relative, or close friend.
 However, they must have good credit standing, stable employment, and basically be anyone else who would have gotten the personal loan if it was them applying instead.
 The cosigner does take on risk when they represent the personal loan borrower though; should the borrower default, the cosigner is next in line to make the payments.